sbaue/imdos-ublue/README.md

 ## Version

-This is running on Silverblue 38 package base.
+This is running on Kinoite 38 package base.

-The base changes of this version is trimming down the preinstalled Flatpaks, changing the base to silverblue-nvidia(for nvidia drivers), and removing yafti.
+The base changes of this version is trimming down the preinstalled Flatpaks, changing the base to kinoite-nvidia(for nvidia drivers), and removing yafti.
 It adds some simple files for adding and removing rpm based packages from the base image.

 ## Customization